 Finally, working with an estate planning attorney to create a will or trust can help your family avoid the hassle of probate court, which is a court that deals with the property and debts of the deceased.
 But if probate were to become necessary, your estate planning attorney can prepare and file all of the necessary court documents, relieving your executor of this often-stressful task.

 Needless to say, the U.S. tax system is very complex, especially when it comes to estate taxes.
 Although the federal estate tax exemption in 2019 is $11.4 million, many states, including Minnesota, have much smaller exemptions, which could trigger the need for your family to file an estate return.
-A tax professional can assist with this as well as the interpretation of and compliance with tax laws.
+The tax professionals at JAK can assist with this as well as the interpretation of and compliance with tax laws.

 A qualified tax professional is able to direct you in a tax efficient manner to accomplish your goals.
 They also understand that estate planning is about much more than taxes and can use their experience to direct you and your family.